calculusky/leystel/README.md

-# website for my company being
+# website for my company Leystel Nigeria Limited

- Site is under development
+ Site is currently under development and is on the mobile stage